goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_polygons.md

 ## 1. Explanation

 With the Aggregate Polygons tool, data can be combined or aggregated between different polygon layers based on their **spatial relationships**.
 These spatial relationships are calculated using different **statistical approaches**.
-This technique is useful for analysing and visualising how different geographical entities **interact**, making them easier to analyse and interpret.
+This technique is useful for analysing and visualising how different geographical entities interact, making them easier to analyse and interpret.

 The example below shows the geometry of the *Source Layer* remains the same, while its attribute table will be enriched by aggregating information from the *Area of Aggregation*.